actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

   * [Technical Expertise in that specific problem domain](https://team-manual.cloud.service.gov.uk/team/orientation/#avoid-assuming-expertise)
   * The local Taxonomy - concepts and language does vary for work place to work place. e.g. pre-approved changes and standard changes many not necessarily mean the same thing from job to job.
 * What are the Preferred practices or ["Design Principles"](https://www.gov.uk/design-principles)?
 * Listen to their point of view.
-Bringing in a new person is a prime opportunity to find out where the code or process needs improvement
+Bringing in a new person is a prime opportunity to find out where the code or process needs improvement.
 * Test your mentoring and on boarding process to flush out any shortfalls by getting the last person who joined to mentor the new joiner.
 * Make your documentation inclusive e.g. this document is parsed using [alex](http://alexjs.com/) in order to catch insensitive and inconsiderate writing.
 * Be wary of not overloading new starts with too much information.
 There is often quite a lot to learn (even more than you think), instead provide a set of useful links so people can research at their own pace.
-* Write code that takes into account how future maintainers will feel reading it, let your code be [empathetic](https://www.benjaminjohnson.me/blog/empathetic-code/)
+* Write code that takes into account how future maintainers will feel reading it, let your code be [empathetic](https://www.benjaminjohnson.me/blog/empathetic-code/).

 ### Have up to date Documentation